ZeroYaHero/UEFNClassGenerator/README.md

 - The replaced values have no effect unless a theres a `Name_Override=True` as well.
 - The same is done for the Verse tag markups which are thankfully copy-and-pastable in editor considering there is no multi-edit option at the moment.
 - GODOT in hindsight is a little bloated for this project, but iterating with it is quick and I needed a solution fast and considering I have learned GODOT recently I thought why not.

+## Motivation
+In Fortnite/UEFN...
+- A player can only be of one (1) class at a time.
+- Class slots are just indexes which are referenced by  `class_designer_device` (Class Designer) and `class_and_team_selector_device` (Class Selector) which are read-only Blueprints known as Devices.
+Their roles are somewhat self explanatory, but I will elaborate further in a moment.
+- Both the Class Designer and Selector cannot be modified or instantiated at runtime.

+*Thus...*
+For every combination of settings you can think of, a new Class (Slot/Index) is necessary.
+Therefore, for each class slot, a new Class Designer and Selector are needed.
+__That is a lot work to do...Have a computer do it!__